Podul/XParser/README.md

 ## License

-PropertyDecoder is available under the MIT license.
+XParser is available under the MIT license.
 See the LICENSE file for more info.